-Trump Threatens To Send Detained Immigrants To 'Sanctuary Cities'
+Trump Threatens To Send Detained Immigrants To 'Sanctuary Cities' As Retaliation

 Also according to the Post, the White House argued to the Immigration and Customs Enforcement agency that their plan was designed to find a solution to a lack of dentition space along with "political retribution" against Democrats.
 But ICE lawyers "rejected the idea as inappropriate and rebuffed the administration."

 One of the cities Trump had reportedly hoped to target was House Speaker Nancy Pelosi's San Francisco district.
+When asked by reporters on Friday morning about the Post's report, prior to Trump's tweet confirmation, she said she wasn't aware of it, but that such a idea was "disrespectful" to the country.

+"I don't know anything about it," Pelosi said, "but, again, it's just another notion that is unworthy of the presidency of the United States and disrespectful of the challenges that we face as a country, as a people, to address who we are: a nation of immigrants."